opcoder0/the-rust-book/ch5/struct_init/README.md

 ## Ownership of struct data

-In the `User` struct definition all the fields were owned by the struct.
+In the [code here](./src/main.rs) `User` struct definition owns all its fields/members.
 If we specified this instead -

 ```
 struct User {